mtmanning93/craft-front/README.md

 backend to compliment the frontend, adding to the complexity.
 In a project of this size, it can be easy to move between the tasks, skipping parts or even leaving them unfinished.
-With an Agile approach, it was possible to identify the key components and sturcure needed to build the MVP, and seperate them into more manageable tasks.
-Manual testing was carried out on each component to ensure it was working as expected before moving onto the next task.
-This method enforces regular reflection on the projects progress.
+With an Agile approach, it was possible to identify the key components and structure needed to build the MVP and separate them into more manageable tasks.
+Manual testing was carried out on each component to ensure it was working as expected before moving on to the next task.
+This method enforces regular reflection on the progress of the project.

 #### Github Issues

 ---

 #### Templates